 The Shiba Inu is Japan’s most popular breed of dog and is fast becoming one of the more popular breeds in the United States.

-The AKC lists it as the forty-fourth most popular breed in the United States, which is pretty good when you consider their fairly recent introduction.
+The AKC lists it as the forty-fourth most popular breed in the United States, which is pretty good when you consider its fairly recent introduction.

 Descended from ancient hunting dogs, the name of this breed translates to “brush dogs.”
-Their weight ranges from 17-23 pounds, and their height ranges from 13.5 to 16.5 inches.
+Their weight ranges from 17-to 23 pounds, and their height ranges from 13.5 to 16.5 inches.

 The Shiba Inu has a life expectancy of 13-16 years, making it one of the more long-lived breeds.
 Their appearance is something like a cross between a fox and a husky, with their coloration being similar to the latter.